The Easiest and Fastest Way to Improve Sales

 Once you’ve sent the survey out and your sales reps have answered your questions, it’s time to gather and analyze the results.
 You can do this as follows:

-You’ll need to turn your feedback into actions you and others can take to improve your sales and business processes.
+You’ll need to turn your feedback into actions you and others can take to improve your sales processes.
 Once you have your actions, prioritize them in terms of how important they are and how easy they are to implement.
 It’s time to make the changes: